-UX Pilot is a design tool with a free tier.
+UX Pilot is a coding agents tool with a free tier.
 We looked at what you actually get, what real users say, and whether the price matches the value.
 Here's our take.

-UX Pilot is worth it if you need design tools.
-Its key features makes it a solid choice.
+UX Pilot is worth it if you need coding agents tools.
+Generates high-fidelity, production-ready screens from a single text prompt in under 30 seconds makes it a solid choice.

 Even at minimum wage ($15/hr), UX Pilot saves you $120 over doing it manually.